istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/_index.md

 [`WorkloadEntry`](/docs/reference/config/networking/workload-entry/) resource
 makes that easier than ever.
 We created this API to give non-Kubernetes workloads first-class representation in Istio.
-It elevates a VM or bare metal workload to the same level as a Kubernetes pod, instead of just an endpoint with an IP address.
+It elevates a VM or bare metal workload to the same level as a Kubernetes `Pod`, instead of just an endpoint with an IP address.
 You now even have the ability to define a Service that is backed by both Pods and VMs.
 Why is that useful?
 Well, you now have the ability to have a heterogeneous mix of deployments (VMs and Pods) for the same